 So for now… stick to the Choice Plus Plan from Bluehost that’ll cost you just $5.45/mo and you’ll be good to go for a while as you focus on more important matters (like getting readers).

-Bluehost does offer what's called WordPress managed hosting though, for when you are ready to upgrade.
+Bluehost does offer what’s called WordPress managed hosting though, for when you are ready to upgrade (read these Bluehost reviews about it when you’re ready).
 These plans are usually on sale for existing customers and range in cost from $19.95/mo to $49.95/mo which unlocks more great features for active blogs—like unlimited web storage, unlimited domains and much higher levels of hands on technical support.

 Minimum Hosting Costs for Full-Time Bloggers: $5.45/mo